open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 Also note that the running container exposes no host network ports.
 Microservices on a Horizon Edge node, run in a sandboxed environment where network access is restricted only to workloads that require the microservice.
 This means that when running in a Horizon test environment, by default, the host cannot access the microservice's network ports.
-This can be overriddent, but in general is the desired and expected behavior.
+This can be overridden, but in general is the desired and expected behavior.

 Finally, look at the environment variables that have been passed into the container:
 ```